About the programme

 The core purpose of this non-formal education project is to create a more stable environment for refugee children by providing psychosocial support, and access to and continuity in education.
 In addition, the programme aims to offer students the opportunity to develop essential life skills which will help them adjust to their new living conditions and facilitate their integration into Greek and European society, as well as the formal school system.

-A preliminary, non-formal evaluation found that all the children have made considerable progress in their English language skills, as well as in their communication, presentation and leadership skills.
+Evaluation of last year’s results found that all the children have made considerable progress in their English language skills, as well as in their communication, presentation and leadership skills.
 The programme has also focused strongly on cultural diversity, non-discrimination and understanding human rights issues.

 The aim of the parallel activities is to enhance and extend the programme, and provide the wider community with professional development and tools for the smoother integration of refugee children into Greek society.
 Activities include: